bbc/html5-video-compositor/tutorial/tutorial.md

 Interact
 --------

-Lets add some interactive graphics behind Shia.
+Let's add some interactive graphics behind Shia.
 To do this we will add a new track to the playlist, but the MediaSourceReference will be a little different.
 Rather than passing in a source string, we'll pass in an already existing HTML5 canvas element.

 First create a new canvas after the buttons, setting its display style to none:
 ```HTML